hongb918/memory-game/README.md

 * If there is a match, the 2 cards will be eliminated from the game (either hide/remove them or leave them in the visible state)
 * If there isn’t a match, the 2 cards will flip back to their original state (hiddenstate)
 * When all the matches have been found, User can restart the game by refreshing the page.

+UNSOLVED PROBLEMS & MAJOR HURDLES:
+- Adding in timer and reset button for the gamef
+- One major hurdle was finding ways to transition the cards into an array.